Get the most out of these smart devices and services with Google Assistant

+Best Google Home compatible devices 2021: Google Assistant smart devices Android Central 2021

 Google Assistant is one of the most popular smart voice assistants on the planet and is accessible on Google Home compatible devices as diverse as smartwatches, smartphones, smart speakers, and more.
-In addition to the devices it's built-in to, the Google Assistant has integrations with hundreds, if not thousands, of other smart devices and services.
+In addition to the devices it's built into, Google Assistant has integrations with hundreds, if not thousands, of other smart devices and services.
 What follows is a list of some of our favorites, broken down by category.

 Connected smart lights are the easiest and most fun way to start building out your smart home network.
-There are multiple brands like Philips Hue and Sengled that offer complete collections of smart lighting solutions that are connected by a hub and work well with Google Assistant.
+Multiple brands like Philips Hue and Sengled offer complete collections of smart lighting solutions connected by a hub and work well with Google Assistant.

 Smart light starter kit: Philips Hue Multicolor A19 Starter KitStaff Pick

 Philips is one of the leading manufacturers of connected lighting solutions for good reason.
 Philips Hue products are easy to set up and work like magic with custom voice controls using Google Assistant.
-A good starting point is this pack of multi-color bulbs, which comes with the necessary Philips Hue Bridge.
-Once you get the Bridge set up, it acts as a hub for connecting up to 50 Philips Hue products that include multi-color bulbs, LED light strips, lamps and more.
+This pack of multi-color bulbs is a good starting point, which comes with the necessary Philips Hue Bridge.
+Once you get the Bridge set up, it acts as a hub for connecting up to 50 Philips Hue products, including multi-color bulbs, LED light strips, lamps, and more.

 LIFX bulbs are some of our favorites because they look great and integrate directly with Google Assistant without a hub.
 They can show 16 million different colors in various shades and touches of warmth, and they are built to last.
-LIFX claims these bulbs should last you over 23 years, so they definitely pay for themselves!
+LIFX claims these bulbs should last you over 23 years, so they definitely pay for themselves.

-Nanoleaf smart light tiles have become ubiquitous accessories for gamers, video streamers, and tech geeks, but they are really made for everyone.
-The panels are modular, so you can connect as many as you want (expansion packs are available) to create different patterns and shapes.
-Best of all, you can use the Google Assistant to set the mood, whether you are gearing up to game or just want to relax.

-Stick these anywhere: Philips Hue Lightstrip
+Stick these anywhere: Philips Hue Bluetooth Smart Lightstrip

 LED strips offer a cool way to liven up any home theater or desk space with customizable color light shows.
 We recommend the Philips Hue Lightstrips because they're super customizable with music-sync modes and DIY scene settings available, along with voice control compatibility with Google Assistant.
 You can trim the strips to suit your space, and you can purchase extension packs if you want to expand your lighting setup.